GGFR-Shawn/IMS_Exile/README.txt

 DMS Setup:
-Put the DMS mission file raid_fortress.sqf from SERVER\DMS MISSIONS\static into your a3_dms\missions\static directory.
+- Put the DMS mission file raid_fortress.sqf from SERVER\DMS MISSIONS\static into your a3_dms\missions\static directory.
+- Open the DMS config.sqf and change the following lines:

+DMS_MaxStaticMissions				= 2;  <--- If you have more static missions change this value to the amount of running staic DMS missions on your Server.

-Open the DMS map_configs directory and edit the tanoa_config.sqf:
+- Open the DMS map_configs directory and edit the tanoa_config.sqf:

 DMS_StaticMissionsOnServerStart append
 [